 There are still few publications on this theme in this region, although several have appeared since the 1990s (see Tables 1 and 2 in the References section).
 Most of the studies on prehistoric habitats have focused on aspects associated with the territory, more than on the internal distribution of settlements, due to the limited number of sites of this kind that have been excavated to any significant degree.
-Landscape Archaeology has proposed models of emplacement for these types of sites, based on the study carried out in the area of Bocelo-Furelos (Criado Boado et al. 1991).
+Landscape Archaeology has proposed models of emplacement for these types of sites, based on the studied intensively, such as the Morrazo peninsula (Criado Boado et al. 1991).
 Other zones have been studied intensively, such as the Morrazo peninsula (Criado Boado and Cabrejas Domínguez 2006), the Baixa Limia (Eguileta Franco 1999) or the area around the city of Santiago de Compostela (Parcero and Cobas 2005).
 Studies of this kind are now rarely carried out, and new approaches have been proposed using GIS as a supporting methodology, in particular the recent study by González-Insua (2013).